Queens: MTA buses

 2019 bus ridership, citywide, on the MTA system, was 2.2 million per average weekday – about 678 million for the year.
 In Queens, the Q58 and Q44 Select Bus Service were the seventh and tenth, respectively, citywide, busiest local lines in 2019.
 In addition to regular bus lines serving LaGuardia Airport, the MTA offers two Select Bus Services, regular fare, 24 hours a day, 7 days a week.
 The M60 – terminals A, B, C, D – to and from Manhattan via Grand Central Parkway and the Triborough Bridge – in Harlem, along 125th Street (with a stop at the 125th Street Metro-North station), ending in Morningside Heights on the Upper West Side, a few blocks south of Columbia University.
 The Q70 – terminals B, C, D – through Queens, ending in Woodside at 61st Street and Roosevelt Avenue.
 Overall, about 100 local bus routes operate within Queens, and another 20 express routes shuttle commuters between Queens and Manhattan, under the MTA New York City Bus and MTA Bus brands.

 Proposed streetcar

 A streetcar line connecting Queens with Brooklyn was proposed by the city in February 2016.
-The planned timeline calls for service to begin around 2024.
+The planned timeline originally called for service to begin around 2024.
+In September 2020, Mayor de Blasio deferred decisions on the project to after the 2021 New York City mayoral election.